Why are employee check-ins better than surveys: Efficiency, effectiveness and habit-forming!

 One of the major KPIs of any employee survey is to get as many responses as possible.
 After all, one of the best ways to be representative is to ensure everyone fills one out, right?

-Broad participation is great, but placing too much emphasis on the number of participants can come at the cost of content.
-Weekly10 doesn’t have that issue, because our check-in fits neatly into everyone’s day-to-day routine, making them easy to implement and therefore participation rates grow organically for most clients.
+Broad participation is great.
+But placing too much emphasis on the number of participants can come at the cost of content.
+Fortunately, Weekly10 doesn't have that issue.
+Our check-in fits neatly into everyone's day-to-day routine.
+This makes them easy to implement and therefore participation rates grow organically for most clients.
 Our updates are more than just a bunch of boxes to tick or response sections to fill.

 This may be our last point, but it's certainly not the least.
 Replacing your survey with a regular check-in is not only far more effective, but also far more cost-effective.
 Traditional employee surveys can be a pain to plan out and distribute.
 Even if you're doing it electronically to save on paper and ink, you'll still have to pay HR to sit there and sort through it all for meaningful information.
 Plus the sheer amount of time it takes to fill out can really cut into your employees' work schedules.

 In an interview formerly published by CorpComms Magazine, Isabel Collins, founding director of the workplace culture consultancy company, Belonging Space, highlighted how expensive these surveys can get:

 "I've seen large financial institutions with huge cultural challenges spending £500,000 every two years on these surveys that ask 12 or 24 questions, but don't give any rich feedback on which you can base decisions.
 It's a bad use of a lot of money.'